 3D printing of wearable fractal based sensor systems for neurocardiology and healthcare

 Vijay K. Varadan, Mouli Ramasamy, The Pennsylvania State Univ.
 (United States)

 Neurocardiology is the pathophysiological interplay of nervous and cardiovascular systems.
 The communication between the heart and brain has revealed various methodologies in healthcare that could be investigated to study the heart-brain interactions and other cardiovascular and neurological diseases.
-A textile based wearable nanosensor system in the form of e-bra, e-shirt, e-headband, e-brief, underwear etc., -0was presented in this SPIE conferences earlier for noninvasive recording of EEG and EKG, and showing the correlation between the brain and heart signals.
-In this paper, the technology is expanded further using fractal based geometries using 3D printing system for low cost and flexible wearable sensor system for healthcare.
+A textile-based wearable nanosensor system in the form of e-bra, e-shirt, e-headband, e-brief, underwear etc. was presented in SPIE conferences earlier for noninvasive recording of EEG and EKG, and showing the correlation between the brain and heart signals.
+In this paper, the technology is expanded further using fractal based geometries using 3D printing system for low-cost and flexible wearable sensor systems for healthcare.